kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_cond_access.md

    >**IMPORTANT**: Kindly make a note of the new password, as you will need it in a subsequent task, to be able to sign in as the user.

-   >**Note**: make a note of the new password, as you will need it in a subsequent task, to be able to sign in as the user.

 1. Close the password reset window by selecting the **X** at the top right corner of the page.

 9. Close the Users window by selecting the **X** at the top right corner of the page.